A History of Beards Part 2

 What does the future hold for beards?

 If we look back over the years, decades and centuries, beards have always been around.
 If not a full beard then one form of facial hair or another.
-No doubt another facial trend will appear in the near future but I believe full beards will be around for a long time yet.
+No doubt another facial trend will appear shortly but I believe full beards will be around for a long time yet.
 I can’t tell the future but if I was a betting man I would say the next big swing for facial hair will be about 2030.
-This time though, there will still be the die hard full bearders who will never change their style.
+This time though, there will still be the die-hard full bearders who will never change their style.

-There is more choice than ever for those that want to care for their beard with hundreds of companies in the UK alone.
-They sell hundreds of thousands of beard oils, balms, butters and other products a week.
-In fact, owning a beard company is one of the fastest growing side hustles out there today.
+There is more choice than ever for those who want to care for their beard with hundreds of companies in the UK alone.
+They sell hundreds of thousands of beard oils, balms, butter and other products a week.
+Owning a beard company is one of the fastest-growing side hustles out there today.
 Some people can make a really good living from it and are doing so successfully.